 My Photography: Flyover Fine Art Photography

-So some time ago, I was checking some black and white photography contest and I saw a photo series competition.
+So some time ago, I was checking some black and white photography contests and I saw a photo series competition.
 So I said, “Why don’t I try it?”
 So I did exactly that.
-The question what to make?
+The question is what to make?

 By the way, I realized that I only have 7 days to finish my series before the deadline.

-Before I create a photo series, first I must decide few thing, what to shot?; where to shot?; what’s the theme of the shot?; what’s the similarity of each shot?; what’s the point of the shots?; and more.
+Before I create a photo series, first I must decide a few things, what to shoot?; where to shoot?; what’s the theme of the shot?; what’s the similarity of each shot?; what’s the point of the shots?; and more.
 The thinking part always has been the hardest thing for me to do.
-So I did exactly what I do everytime I’m looking for an idea, ride my bicycle and wondering nowhere.
+So I did exactly what I do every time I’m looking for an idea, ride my bicycle and wondering nowhere.
 Usually, I found an idea later and I did find one.

 The idea came when I saw a flyover and I remembered I saw some fine art photos created by a photographer that I admire.
 The photographer created a series of architecture fine art of bridge.
 Remembered that, I then decided to create something similar.

-Like usual, my gears are Sony A58 with Tamron AF 18-200mm F/3.5-6.3 XR Di II LD Aspherical [IF] MACRO.
-Sirui T-2204X tripod, Nisi 15 Stop Super Stopper and remote shutter.
+As usual, my gears are Sony A58 with Tamron AF 18-200mm F/3.5-6.3 XR Di II LD Aspherical [IF] MACRO.
+Sirui T-2204X tripod, Nisi 15 Stop Super Stopper, and remote shutter.
 All in my Lowepro Passport Sling III.

 Like I said before, the location is not really that far from my house.
 It’s Jombor Flyover located north of Yogyakarta City.
-The place no more 500m2 (I guess, I’m not sure).
-So it’s not really that big if you compare it to a flyover you see in athe metropolitan city.
+The place is no more than 500m2 (I guess, I’m not sure).
+So it’s not really that big if you compare it to a flyover you see in the metropolitan city.
 But this is the biggest in Yogyakarta.
-Usually people said that this place has so little to photograph, but I make something out.
+Usually, people said that this place has so little to photograph, but I make something out.

 I went there at 05.00 am.
-Quite a morning and the sun hasn’t rise.
+Quite a morning and the sun hasn’t risen.
 And that is actually the plan.
-The reason is because there already a good light even though it wasn’t sunrise yet.
-Also I tried to avoid long exposure from car’s light and there were less vehicle in morning compared to in evening.
+The reason is that there already a good light even though it wasn’t sunrise yet.
+Also, I tried to avoid long exposure from the car’s light and there were fewer vehicles in the morning compared to in the evening.

-What I was looking for there is minimalist detail of the flyover with only 3 element, road bridge, lamp, and sky.
+What I was looking for there is minimalist detail of the flyover with only 3 elements, road bridge, lamp, and sky.
 So there I went around to look for the best angle to photograph.
 So when I found the angle I prepare my photography gear and just take the shot.
-Camera attach to the tripod, then attach the filter to the camera.
-And here all my RAW photos:
+The camera attaches to the tripod, then attaches the filter to the camera.
+And here are all my RAW photos:

 All of the photos were taken from below the flyover for the simplest reason, I’m scared.
-Do you know that high-speed trucks pass through that flyover everyday.
+Do you know that high-speed trucks pass through that flyover every day?
 It’s pretty scary for me (don’t know about you).
-Also there’s a technical reason.
-The vehicle that passes through the flyover always cause a vibration and can also vibrate the tripod if I photograph on the flyover.
-So there’s no way that I can photograph on flyover.
+Also, there’s a technical reason.
+The vehicle that passes through the flyover always causes vibration and can also vibrate the tripod if I photograph on the flyover.
+So there’s no way that I can photograph on the flyover.
 And so the only reasonable choice is from down below.

-All the photo edited with the same idea, basic adjustment on Lightroom; remove the unnecessary element and create a selection to separate foreground and background; create low tone black and white in Silver Efex Pro 2; and back to Lightroom for dodge and burn to create contrast.
+All the photos editing with the same idea, basic adjustment on Lightroom; remove the unnecessary elements and create a selection to separate foreground and background; create low tone black and white in Silver Efex Pro 2, and back to Lightroom for dodge and burn to create contrast.